procore/documentation/other_procore_apis/bim_web_viewer.md

 <p class="heading-link-container"><a class="heading-link" href="#objectdoubleclick"></a></p>

 Fires on double mouse clicks.
-If the double mouse click occurs on an object, this event returns a Meshnode ID, otherwise -1 is returned.
+If the double mouse click occurs on an object, this event returns a Meshnode Index, otherwise -1 is returned.
 A double click also produces one `objectSingleClick` event.

 ---